 Our key measure of Chinese import competition is the share of total imports originating in China.
 An alternative approach is to normalize Chinese imports by a measure of domestic activity such as production or apparent consumption.
-These alternative normalizations are presented in Table A6 for patenting, IT, TFP, employment and survival.
-Although the magnitude of the coefficients changes as the mean of the imports variable is different, the qualitative and quantitative results are remarkably similar.
+These alternative normalizations are presented in Table A7.
+Although the magnitude of the coefficients changes as the mean of the imports variable is different, the qualitative and quantitative results are remarkably similar.44

-Using these alternative definitions of Chinese imports also allows us to separately distinguish the impacts of Chinese imports from all other low wage country imports and high wage country imports.
-We use the definition of a low wage country from Bernard et al (2006) as those countries with GDP per capita less than 5% of that in the US between 1972 and 2001.
-On this definition, the increase in non-Chinese low wage imports (as a proportion of all imports) 1996- 2007 was close to zero (0.005), whereas China's growth was substantial (see Figure 1).
+Using these alternative definitions of Chinese imports also allows us to separately distinguish the impact of Chinese imports from all other low wage country imports and high wage country imports.
+We define low wage countries as those countries with GDP per capita less than 5% of that in the US between 1972 and 2001.
+On this definition, the increase in non-Chinese low wage imports (as a proportion of all imports) 1996-2007 was close to zero (0.005), whereas China's growth was substantial (see Figure 1).

-Table 6 presents some analysis of using measures of Chinese imports normalized by domestic production.
+Table 7 presents some analysis of using measures of Chinese imports normalized by domestic production.
 The dependent variable is the change in patents in Panel A, the change in IT in Panel B and the change in TFP in Panel C. Column (1) simply shows what we have already seen - Chinese import penetration is associated with significantly greater technical change.
 Column (2) includes the non-Chinese low wage country import penetration measure.
 The coefficient is insignificantly different from the Chinese imports coefficient in all panels.
 When we include all low wage country import penetration instead of just China in column (3) we obtain similar coefficients to those in column (1), with a positive and significant coefficient for all three technology measures.
 We conclude that China is qualitatively no different from other low wage countries - it is just the largest trade shock from low wage countries in recent decades.